day8/re-frame/docs/on-dynamics.md

 So, at a high level, re-frame delivers dynamics in discrete units, with a clear start and end, which can then be understood and analysed independently.

-But, how about one level down, **_within_** the processing of a single event?
+But, how about one level down, **_in_** the processing of a single event?
 What about those dynamics?

 ## Processing An Event